-Mindfulness is booming.
+Mindfulness is booming in lockdown.
 From boardrooms to classrooms, people are embracing the merits of mindfulness like never before.
+With everything that’s happening in the news, it’s no surprise.
 But it’s not just adults that need their daily dose of mindfulness.
 Kids are also under heightened stress and anxiety, and when it comes to wellness, it’s never too soon to get started.

-So how do you get your little one to practice mindfulness when just getting them to sit still can be a herculean task?
-Make it feel like they’re playing at the same time.
+So how do you get your child to practice mindfulness when just getting them to sit still can be a herculean task?
+Pro tip: ensure they’re fun mindfulness activities that your kids will love.

 1. Calming Moments Glitter Jar: Ages 3+

 Find a jar and fill it up with water, glittery glue, and your child’s favorite color food dye.
 Once the lid is on tight, shake the jar and have your little ones watch the glitter slowly float around the mesmerizing array of colors and patterns.
 Ask them to take long, slow breaths while watching the glitter drift around the jar.

 You can encourage older children (5+) to imagine the glitter as their emotions, gliding around at first and then gently settling into a calm state.